apache/hudi/website/versioned_docs/version-0.14.0/quick-start-guide.md

 PARTITIONED BY (city);
 ```

-For more options for creating Hudi tables, please refer to [SQL DDL](/docs/sql_ddl) reference guide.
+For more options for creating Hudi tables or if you're running into any issues, please refer to [SQL DDL](/docs/sql_ddl) reference guide.

 </TabItem>